Editor: Read Chapter XXXIII here.

 Yaroslav nearly spilt his coffee when the pretty newsreader on TV announced the attacks in Mumbai.
 He was at breakfast with his wife and fourteen-year old son who was in his school uniform.
 His wife...

-Editor: Read Chapter XXXVI here.
+Editor: Read Chapter XXIII here.

 Editor: Read Chapter XLV here.